William V. Judy

 William V. Judy, Ph.D.
-(April 16, 1938 - October 30, 2022) was an American author, clinical researcher, clinical trial consultant, and retired professor of physiology and biophysics.
-He was first introduced to the field of Coenzyme Q10 clinical research by Dr. Karl Folkers, the American bio-chemist who determined the structure of the Coenzyme Q10 molecule.
+(April 16, 1938 – October 30, 2022) was an American author, clinical researcher, clinical trial consultant, and retired professor of physiology and biophysics.
+He was first introduced to the field of Coenzyme Q10 clinical research by Karl Folkers, the American bio-chemist who determined the structure of the Coenzyme Q10 molecule.

 Judy managed randomized controlled trials into the safety and efficacy of Coenzyme Q10 supplementation for patients with heart failure, chronic fatigue syndrome, Parkinson's disease or prostate cancer.
 He was instrumental in the treating of children with Prader-Willi syndrome with Coenzyme Q10.
 He also did an extensive study of the absorption and bio-availability of various formulations of Coenzyme Q10 supplements.

 In 1995, Judy founded the SIBR Research Institute, of which he was the president.
 The SIBR Research Institute helps develop clinical trial protocols to test the safety and efficacy of natural products.
 It is a full-service clinical research institute.
 Judy was the author of numerous scholarly journal articles, college textbooks, and the book The Substance That Powers Life: Coenzyme Q10, An Insider's Guide.

+Judy died on October 30, 2022, at the age of 84.